Swimming at the 1972 Summer Olympics – Men's 200 metre freestyle: Heats

 The 8 fastest swimmers from the seven heats, without regard to place in heat, advanced to final.

 Final

 Spitz led at the first turn, followed by Bure.
 Genter, still recovering from his collapsed lung, took the lead at the halfway mark by .13 seconds (54.93 to 55.06 for Spitz).
 Genter held the lead through the final turn at 150 metres.
 Wenden, the defending champion, worked his way up to third by that mark.
-Spitz finished strong to win by nearly a full second over Genter.
+Spitz finished strong to win by a full second over Genter.
 Lampe also finished strong, beating Wenden for bronze.